DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 The BFF middleware must be placed before the authorization middleware, but after routing.
 {{% /notice %}}

-In addition, the endpoints that want the extra security must be decorated, e.g.:
+In addition, the endpoints that want the extra security features described above must be decorated, e.g.:

 ```csharp
 app.UseEndpoints(endpoints =>